 - Two (2) units of mathematics (1 of which is algebra, with a grade of "C" or better).

 - Two (2) units of science (1 unit of biology and 1 unit of chemistry with a minimum grade of “C”) with related laboratory or equivalent.
 Applicants without high school biology and/or chemistry can satisfy this requirement by completing BIO 121 and/or CHE 121 with a grade of “C” or better.

-- Meet with a Nursing Advisor to discuss course sequencing and assure all admission requirements are met.
+- Meet with a Nursing Advisor to discuss course sequencing and ensure all admission requirements are met.

-- Take the College’s Placement Tests in English, Mathematics, and Reading and complete any required developmental courses with a grade of “C” or better.
+- Take the College’s placement assessment‡ in English, Mathematics, and Reading and complete any required developmental courses with a grade of “C” or better.